- General Regulations eTOP -

 Price List

-8.1 The amount of fees charged by the Operator for the provided Services is specified in the Price List applicable at the time of Service provision unless the Agreement or Specific Terms define fixed prices for a given Service or its part.
+8.1 The amount of fees charged by the Operator for the Services provided is specified in the Price List in force at the time of providing the Service, unless the Agreement or the Detailed Regulations define fixed prices for the given service or its part.

-8.2 The Operator reserves the right to change prices not explicitly stated in the Agreement at any time, effective at the end of the billing period following the one in which the price list change occurred.
-If the price increases, the Operator will notify the Subscriber on a durable medium at least one Billing Period in advance.
-If the Subscriber does not accept the price increase, they have the right to terminate the Agreement, and if they exercise this right, the Operator is not entitled to any compensation claims, except for the Right to a Balancing Payment.
+8.2 The Operator reserves the right to change prices not described in the Agreement at any time, effective at the end of the billing period following the one in which the price list was changed.
+In the case of a price increase, the Operator shall notify the Subscriber of the date of its introduction on a durable medium at least one Billing Period in advance.
+If the Subscriber does not accept the price increase, the Subscriber has the right to terminate the Agreement, and if they exercise this right, the Operator is not entitled to compensation, except for the claim to the Equalization Fee.

-8.5 In the case of Agreements that include a variable cost for electricity, calculated as a lump sum or based on actual consumption, the Operator has the right to change the price of this Service component proportionally to the changes introduced by the electricity supplier.
-This does not constitute a change to the Agreement.
+8.5 In the case of Agreements that include a variable cost of electricity, settled as a lump sum or actual consumption, the Operator has the right to change the price of this element of the Service proportionally to the change introduced by the electricity supplier, which does not constitute a change to the Agreement.

 Art.
 9